Places to Visit Nearby

 - Tajuddin Hussain Nasi Kandar (49 Queen Street)

 Nasi Kandar is synonymous with Penang.
 If you haven’t had Nasi Kandar, then you’ve not really experienced Little India.
 Queen Street is lined with nasi kandar restaurants of all kinds of standards.
+This place though, is great value for money and still, in our opinion, the best in town.

 - Nasi Beratur